bhuebner3/New-Yorker-Case-Study/README.md

 ## Files
 Since this analysis is a data mining task, Jupyter Notebooks were chosen as the best tool.
-The report and all code are located in the file 'MBA.ipynb'
+The report and all code are located in the file 'MBA.ipynb'.
+Data files can be downloaded at the link above.